-Think about all the different data sets your institution has.
-From student GPAs to class section counts, nearly everything on campus can be put into a data set.
-How are you using all of this information to your advantage?
+Think about all the different data sets your school has.
+From student GPAs to class section counts, nearly everything can be put into a data set, creating a culture of big data.
+How are you using all of this information to your school’s advantage?

-Data analytics in education has the power to transform institutions, as long as it’s used strategically.
+When used strategically, big data and data analytics in education has the power to transform an institution.
 As a professor of higher education at North Carolina State University and a previous director of institutional research, Stephen Porter knows this first-hand.
 “Institutions are rushing with their analytics and not thinking strategically about what data they have and how it can help their predictions,” Porter said.

 - Student Data: Demographics like age, ethnicity and gender; whether they are full-time or part-time; if they take classes online, on campus or a mix of the two.